pebnn/SteamAutoFriend/README.md

 # How to compile yourself
-1.Clone the repository
+1.Clone the repository.
-2.cd to SteamAutoFriend folder
+2.cd to SteamAutoFriend folder.
 3.run pyinstaller --onefile --icon=dependencies\SAF.ico SteamAutoFriend.py
 4.SteamAutoFriend will save to SteamAutoFriend\dist.
 Copy the dependencies folder to \dist 5.Now you can run SteamAutoFriend.exe